The day finally arrives…

 We also know that people taking these medications often have more energy and experience spontaneous weight loss simply when making the switch.

-There are things that you can do as a thyroid patient to make changes that will not only help you feel better but may help you reverse part or all of your thyroid problems.
+There are things that you can do as a thyroid patient that will not only help you feel better but may help you reverse part or all of your thyroid disease.

 Now I want to hear from you: